KirstenMayland/SDLshooterGame/README.md

 When running:

-Use the `Arrow Keys` to move, press `Left Ctrl` to shoot acorns
+Use the `Arrow Keys` to move, and press `Left Ctrl` to shoot acorns

-## Graphics
+## Graphics and Audio Credit

-Chipmunk and background drawn by me, acorns and bear obtained from Google.
+Chipmunk and background drawn by me.
+The acorns and bear were obtained from Google images.

+The music in the background is "In The Deep Woods" from the Stardew Valley OST by ConcernedApe aka Eric Barone.

 ## Files